y-lohse/Compose/README.md

 The `settings` variable is a plain js object and can configure some stuff.
 Supported options:

-- `markdwon': See the FAQ for more about this option
+- `markdown': See the FAQ for more about this option.
-- `tools': an array of tools that will be attached to this instance of Compose
+- `tools': an array of tools that will be attached to this instance of Compose.
+- `toolbarClass': CSS class for the toolbar.
+Default is 'compose-toolbar'.
+- `toolClass': CSS class for the tools.
+Default is 'compose-tool'.
+- `toolClassActive': CSS class for the tools when they have been used on the curently selected portion of text.
+Default is 'active'.

 ## Browser support & dependency